illtemperedklavier/wine-reviews-transformers/README.md

 ## Deliverables:
 -upload all scripts to this repo - work off new branch "alec" -please issue a new pull request to master when your work is ready for review.
-Please do this once every day.
+Please do this once every day
--